blacklightpy/vaultofknowledge/Bat Kol.md

 ## Distinguishing it from evil whispers

+Basically it's just that the Bat Kol cannot contradict the Halakha, or even upset the majority of Rabbi-s, as the Torah is "Not in Heaven."
+This is illustrated in the story of the Oven of Akhnai below, where Rabbi Eliezer's invocation of Bat Kol was denied by the Rabbi-s.

 ### Case 1: Oven of Akhnai

 The phrase "Lo Bashamayim Hi" (Not in Heaven) was derived from this story.
 This is to say that the meaning of the Torah is not to be uncovered by prophets, or even by the voice of God, but is to be interpreted by humans.
 Likewise, the Midrashic reading of Deuteronomy 17:11 is that God's will was revealed at Sinai its Grundnorm (basic norm), and he entrusted the interpretation of His will to the Sages.